 SEER is an authoritative source of information on cancer incidence and survival in the United States.
 SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 28 percent of the U.S. population.

 T-cell lymphoma, small cell type, pleomorphic medium and large cell type (HTLV-1+)-Kiel

-In the smoldering variant of ALL the WBC count is normal with >5% of circulating neoplastic cells.
+4. Smoldering variant-characterized by normal white blood count (WBC) with >5% of circulating neoplastic cells.
 ATLL cells are generally small with a normal appearance.
 Patients frequently have skin or pulmonary lesions, but there is no hypercalcemia.
-Progression from the chronic or smoldering to the acute variant occurs in 25% of cases, but usually after a long duration.

 Definitive Diagnostic Methods

 T-cell receptor (TCR) genes show integration of HTLV-1